-We can make another pendulum, this time using the balljoint (Pendulum_withballjoint.ex).
+We can make another pendulum, this time using the balljoint (Pendulum\withballjoint.ex).

-- 1. Place a stand, a ball and a balljoint from the object toolbar onto the 3D scene. - 2.
-Select the balljoint, click on the stand.
-(Anchor to...) icon, and immediately click on the stand. - 3.
-Select the balljoint and the ball and click on the 4 to link them together. - 4.
+- 2. Select the balljoint, click on the 🤷 (Anchor to...) icon, and immediately click on the stand. - 3.
+Select the balljoint and the ball and click on the 42 to link them together. - 4.
 Switch to geometric mode to adjust the position of the ball.
 Place it under the balljoint. - 5.
 Switch back to physical mode and drag the ball to its initial position. - 6.
 Set the initial velocity of the ball.
 If you don't do this, the swinging ball moves in a plane.
 Now we want the plane of the swinging ball to rotate.
 To achieve this, assign a velocity to the ball perpendicular to this plane. - 7.
-Start the simulation by clicking the (Start) icon.
+Start the simulation by clicking the Run (Start) icon.